osiell/oerplib/doc/source/tutorials.rst

 Generate reports
 ----------------

-Another nice functionnality is the reports generation with the ``report`` method.
+Another nice functionnality is the reports generation with the :func:`report <oerplib.OERP.report>` method.
 You have to supply the name of the report, the name of the OSV model and the ID of the record related::

     >>> oerp.report('sale.order', 'sale.order', 1)